embiosis/devsoc-trainee-application/README.md

-# 24T2 DevSoc Trainee Program Application
+# 24T2 DevSoc Trainee Application
 A simple website for applying to the DevSoc Trainee Program (24T2).

 In order to apply for the program, I created a profile page with the theme of 'Circles'.